JetBrains/guide/site/java/tutorials/migrating-junit4-junit5/automatically-migrate-all-tests/index.md

 video: "https://youtu.be/F8UTTTDtbH0?start=452"
 ---

 Now we understand the individual steps to migrate a test, we can be a bit more ambitious with our migration.
 Let's try to automatically migrate all our tests.
-Use Find Action with **⌘⇧A** (macOS), or **Ctrl+Shift+A** (Windows/Linux), and type Migrate, to see migration options for the code.
+Use Find Action with <kbd>⌘⇧A</kbd> (macOS) / <kbd>Ctrl+Shift+A</kbd> (Windows/Linux), and type Migrate, to see migration options for the code.
 IntelliJ IDEA offers the option to migrate the code from JUnit 4 to 5.

 ![migrate.png](migrate.png)